Supplying medicine and medical equipment to consumers is a time-sensitive process.

 That’s why before 2020, only 1% of the total $275 billion in revenue that Pharmacy generates came from an online purchase.

-But the trend is changing in favor of ePharmacy.
+But the trend is changing in favour of ePharmacy.

-Now, if you want to know how to compete with Amazon, Walgreens, CVS, and the likes, moving your storefront online is a key step in the process.
+Now, if you want to know how to compete with Amazon delivery, Walgreens, CVS, and the likes, moving your storefront online is a key step in the process.

 It’s also what your customers want.